Well-quasi-ordering digraphs with no long alternating paths by the strong immersion relation: One-way series-parallel triples

 \begin{pf} Let $(D_X,s,t_Y)$ be the series-parallel triple such that $D_X$ is obtained from $D$ by identifying all vertices in $Y$ into a vertex $t_Y$ and deleting all resulting loops.
 By symmetry, it suffices to prove that if $(D,s,t) \in \A_k$ then $(D_X,s,t_Y) \in \A_k$, and if $(D,s,t) \in \A_{k,0}$, then $(D_X,s,t_Y) \in \A_{k,0}$.

 Let $w$ be the number of edges of $D$ between $X$ and $Y$.
-Since $[X,Y]$ is a separator, there exist $w$ edge-disjoint threads in $D$ from $s$ to $t$ such that every edge between $X$ and $Y$ belongs to exactly one of those threads.
+Since $[X,Y]$ is a splitter, there exist $w$ edge-disjoint threads in $D$ from $s$ to $t$ such that every edge between $X$ and $Y$ belongs to exactly one of those threads.
 For each edge $e$ between $X$ and $Y$, we denote the aforementioned thread containing $e$ by $P_e$.
-Note that $P_e$ is a directed path for each $e$.
+Since $(D,s,t)$ is one-way, $P_e$ is a directed path for each $e$.

 Let $P$ be a $k$-alternating path in $D_X$ with one end $s$ or one end $t_Y$.
 So $P$ contains at most two edges incident with $t_Y$.
 Note that every edge incident with $t_Y$ is an edge of $D$ between $X$ and $Y$.
 If $P$ contains no edge incident with $t_Y$ or contains two edges incident with $t_Y$ that has a common end in $Y$, then $P$ is a $k$-alternating in $D$ with one end $s$.
 If $P$ contains exactly one edge incident with $t_Y$, then one can concatenate $P$ with a thread in $Y$ to obtain a $k$-alternating path in $D$ with one end $t$.
-If $P$ contains exactly two edges $e_1,e_2$ incident with $t_Y$, and the ends of these two edges in $Y$ are distinct, then $P \cup P_{e_1} \cup P_{e_2}$ contains a $k$-alternating path in $D$ with one end $s$.
+If $P$ contains exactly two edges $e_1,e_2$ incident with $t_Y$, and the ends of these two edges in $Y$ are distinct, then $P \cup P_{e_1} \cup P_{e_2}$ contains a $k$-alternating path in $D$ with one end $s$, since $t_Y$ is not an end of $P$.